schmaustech/ansible-spx/README.md

 ## Openshift_rma

 This playbook enable RDMA device namespace separation, which is essential for proper resource isolation in containerized environments.
+This should not be used when using NVIDIA Network Operator in an rdmashared configuration.

 ~~~bash
 $ ansible-playbook openshift_rma.yml